Powerdynamo brings new ignition & light

 Should you need (or want) to get the terminals out of the plug housing again, enter a paper clip from front next to the terminals and push the little barb aside.
 Than pull the wire out.

-The brown wire from the new generator with the round eye terminal have to be screwed to the holder frame of the ignition coil (ground).
-This connection is very important.
-Please don't depend on the frame as the earth-connection.
-Varnish, oil and dirt prevent often a good contact!
+The brown wire from the new generator with the round eye terminal has to be screwed directly to the holder frame of the ignition coil (ground).

 *